gramineproject/gramine/Documentation/sgx-intro.rst

    EDMM
       A |~| hardware feature of :term:`SGX2`, allows dynamic memory allocation, which in turn allows dynamic thread creation.

+   Key Separation and Sharing
+   KSS
+      A feature that lets developer define additional enclave identity attributes and configuration identifier.
+Extended enclave identity is defined by the developer on enclave build, and configuration is defined on enclave launch.

+      Extended identifiers and configuration are part of the :term:`SGX Report`, which provides more precise information in enclave :term:`Attestation`.

+      Also, additional identifies can be used in key derivation, which allows more flexible control over the resulting keys.
+This flexibility allows, for example, use of different keys per configuration, or to derive shared keys between two different enclaves of the same family.

+      This feature was not part of original SGX and therefore not supported by all SGX-enabled hardware.

    Enclave Page Cache
    EPC